B i o g r a p h y

 In January 2018, the Emperor Akihito and Empress Michiko of Japan visited Nikolay’s concert in Tokyo’s Suntory Hall.

 Born in Blagoveshchensk in 1992, a city in the Russian Far East, Khozyainov began to play the piano at the age of five and his musical talent was discovered immediately.
 He moved to the capital to continue his studies at the Central Musical School and at the age of seven he made his public debut with the Handel Piano Concerto at the Great Hall of the Moscow Conservatory.
 He continued his Graduate Studies at the Moscow P.I.
-Tchaikovsky Conservatory until May 2015.
+Tchaikovsky Conservatory, which he graduated with the Gold Medal and "The Best Student of the Year" Award.

-At the present time he lives in Germany where he is pursuing an Advance Degree studying at the Hannover Hochschule fur Music under the guidance of Professor Arie Vardi.
+At the present time he lives in Germany where he has received an Advanced Degree at the Hannover Hochschule für Musik under the guidance of Professor Arie Vardi.

 Khozyainov’s growing list of awards includes being the youngest finalist of the XVI International Fryderyk Chopin Piano Competition in Warsaw, Poland in October 2010.
 For the occasion, critics hailed Khozyainov as “an amazing artist of an incredibly large scale.
 One can feel he is a continuation of the great Russian tradition of piano playing.
 Khozyainov was the closest one in the competition to Chopin’s sensitivity.
 His performance had a spiritual sound.”